juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

   - Modify ACLs, tags
   - Restore object from S3 Glacier
   - Invoke Lambda function perform custom action on each object
-- managges rrties, tracks progress, send completion notification, generate reports
+- managges retries, tracks progress, send completion notification, generate reports
 - <b>You can use S3 Inventory to get object list and use S3 Select to filter objects</b>

 ### Performance